Here’s what digital information technology is:

 Based on these and imminent changes, digital information technology can best be defined as using computers to create, process, store, and secure electronic data.

-Typically, digital IT is synonymous with computer and computer networks, but it is much broader and encompasses other modes of data distribution, storage and networking technologies such as servers, T.V.s, and your smartphone, among many others.
+Typically, digital IT is synonymous with computer and computer networks, but it is much broader and encompasses other modes of data distribution, storage, and networking technologies such as servers, TVs, and smartphones, among many others.